-The unaudited Financial Statements were authorised for issue by the Chief Financial Officer on 30 October 2024.
-Events taking place after this date are not reflected in the Financial Statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+The unaudited Financial Statements were authorised for issue by the Chief Finance Officer on 19 November 2024.
+Events taking place after 31 March 2024 are not reflected in the financial statements or notes.
+Where events taking place before this date provided information about conditions existing at 31 March 2024, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.